- Salbutamol Sulphate

 Is it available over-the-counter?

 No. You can only buy Airomir in the UK if you have a prescription from a registered healthcare professional.
-Our easy-to-use online prescription service provides you with the means to have your case examined by a practising doctor.

 Is it right for me?